KostasDes06/Discover_Corfu/README.md

 ## Features in Detail

 ### Dark Mode
-- Click the moon icon (🌙) in the navbar to enable dark mode
+- Click the yellow moon icon in the navbar to enable dark mode
 - All backgrounds change to dark colors (#1a1a1a for body, #2a2a2a for sections)
 - Text automatically becomes white for better contrast
 - Your preference is saved in browser storage